- Provide a review of new information on the basic pathophysiology of ventricular arrhythmias.

 At the conclusion of this symposium, participants should be able to:

 - Describe the science critical to the understanding and treatment of ventricular arrhythmias including:

 - Anatomic substrate for ventricular tachycardia (VT)

-- Discuss the role of new techniques for VT substrate assessment including body surface mapping (ECGI), MRI, voltage guided biopsy and high density mapping
+- Discuss the role of new techniques for VT substrate assessment including functional scar imaging, intra-procedure MRI, and high density mapping

-- Describe risk stratification and treatment including VT ablation and myomectomy in hypertrophic cardiomyopathy
+- Describe risk stratification and treatment including VT ablation in patients with arrhythmogenic right ventricular cardiomyopathy

-- Discuss strategies to improve treatment outcome in patients with ventricular arrhythmias and structural heart disease including “bail out” strategies after failed catheter ablation
+- Explain strategies to improve treatment outcome in patients with ventricular arrhythmias and structural heart disease including “bail out” strategies after failed catheter ablation

-- Explain the current use/role of antiarrhythmic drug therapy for ventricular arrhythmias
+- Review the current use/role of antiarrhythmic drug therapy for ventricular arrhythmias

 - Identify techniques to improve ablation success for idiopathic arrhythmias including use of advanced imaging